MikeHopley/ftl-ships-strategy/index.md

 Once you have shields, upgrading them is not urgent (since you have cloak too).
 You can skip shields-3, which effectively does the same job as your weapons buffer.
 However, shields-4 is still a priority, and getting it early gives you more chance of training evade against the easier enemies in sector 2.
 Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.

 Sector 1 distress beacons are worth visiting, but guaranteed fights are better.
 You only have blue options from cloaking-1 (weak) and Mini Beam (weak).
 However, note that Long-Ranged Scanners effectively decrease the value of unmarked beacons.

-### Balance Mod

-Shields cost 120, and Titanium System Casing sells for 25.

-Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.
-This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.

 ## Stealth B